 Every pregnancy carries its risks.
-But good prenatal care and support can help minimize those risks.
-Factors like age and overall health status can increase a woman’s chances of experiencing complications during pregnancy.
+But good prenatal care and support can help you minimize those risks.
+Factors like age and overall health status can increase your chances of experiencing complications during pregnancy.

 Women under the age of 20 have a significantly higher risk of serious medical complications related to pregnancy than those over 20.
-Children born to teenage mothers are more likely to:
+Teenage mothers are more likely to:

 - deliver prematurely

 - have a baby with low birth weight

 Some risk factors connected to young age include the following.

 [Production: Please format the following as a long-line list]

 - Underdeveloped pelvis.
 Young women’s bodies are still growing and changing.
 An underdeveloped pelvis can lead to difficulties during childbirth.